borovinskiy/oEmbedder/joomla/README.md

 oEmbedder
 =========

-Joomla! oEmbed plugin for resources from Drupal sites with ombedder module by simple {{ url }}
+Joomla! oEmbed plugin for resources from Drupal sites with ombedder module by simple {{ oembedder : url }}

 ## Joomla! supported